geclos/homepage/content/misc/about.md

-You can follow me on [Twitter](https://twitter.com/geclos), where I share the best I read, on [Github](https://github.com/geclos), to check out my work, or you can try [Factorial](https://factorialhr.com), which is the company I've helped built in the last 4 years.
+You can follow me on [Twitter](https://twitter.com/geclos), where I share the best I read, on [Github](https://github.com/geclos), to check out my work, or you can try [Factorial](https://factorialhr.com), which is the company I've helped build in the last 4 years.

 [Take me home.](/)